mridul037/mridul037/README.md

 **Quote of the hour:**

-The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+It is easier to change the specification to fit the program than vice versa.

-~ Terry Winograd
+~ Alan Perlis
 <pre>

 </pre>